SnapMobileIO/SnapJS-AWS/README.md

 Make any changes in `/src`.

 Once changes are completed, run `gulp dist` to process JavaScript files and add to `/dist`.

+# large uploads

+version 0.3.12 adds the ability to get a signature for a direct browser upload.
+You need two new variables in your env file AWS_S3_VIDEO_OVERSIZED_PREFIX this is the prefix where the file will be uploaded to AWS_REGION this is the region of the aws bucket.